sara-nl/sne-es-db/hands-on/exercices.md

  - Determine the candidate keys and choose the primary keys for the entities in your model.
  - Specialise and/or generalise entities where possible.

-Hand in a diagram of your model.
+Hand in a diagram of your model (there are several good online tools for this.
+For example: [https://www.draw.io](https://www.draw.io)).

 Based on this model.
 Convert the ER model into relations (tables) according to the 8 steps: